Where to fly your drone (new rules)

 - the Canada Flight Supplement

 NOTAMs tell pilots about event and obstacles that may affect them.
 All NOTAMs include the time and location of the event.
 Enter the ID of an aerodrome near you into the NAV CANADA NOTAMs portal to find NOTAMs in your area.

 Any chart that has aeronautical information relevant to the flight will do.
 This may include aeronautical charts listed on the NAV CANADA website.

 You must get air traffic control approval for operations in controlled airspace.

 Drone pilots must maintain communications with the air traffic control authority while flying.

 An aerodrome is anywhere that an aircraft can take off and land.
 This includes airports, heliports, and seaplane bases.

-Unless you have Transport Canada approval, you cannot fly closer than:
+Unless you are following an established Transport Canada procedure, you cannot fly closer than: